mukund-yedunuthala/mukund-yedunuthala.de/README.md

 ## License

-This project is licensed under the MIT License.
+- This project's template is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
-All rights reserved for the images present in [static/img](static/img/) directory in the root of this project unless otherwise specified.
+- All rights reserved for the images present in [static/img](static/img/) directory in the root of this project unless otherwise specified.

-The content of the website itself is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- The content of the website itself is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ## Acknowledgments